To ensure a smooth cheesecake, make sure all ingredients are at room temperature before starting.

 Whip cream in a clean, dry TM bowl on Speed 3.5 until lightly whipped (the time it takes will depend on the freshness of the cream - it can be anywhere between 10 seconds and 2 minutes!!)
 Set the cream aside in a separate bowl.

 Place the white chocolate into the TM bowl and melt for 3 minutes on 50 degrees, Speed 2.
 Set aside in a bowl to cool slightly.

 Puree frozen (or fresh) raspberries in the TM bowl for 15 seconds, Speed 10.
 Set aside.

 Pour ¼ cup of boiling water into a cup, sprinkle over the gelatine and stir until dissolved.
 Allow to cool.

-Beat the cream cheese, vanilla bean paste and sugar in a clean and dry TM bowl on Speed 5, 30 seconds.
+Beat the cream cheese, vanilla bean paste and sugar in a clean and dry TM bowl for 30 seconds on Speed 5.
 Scrape down the sides with a spatula and repeat until smooth and creamy.

-Spoon the milk chocolate mixture into the prepared tin.
+Spoon the white chocolate mixture into the prepared tin.
 Spread out evenly with a spoon.
 Place into the fridge for 15 minutes.

 Spoon the raspberry mixture over the top of the white chocolate layer and spread out evenly with a spoon.